joelee2012/api4jenkins/docs/source/index.rst

-..
-Jenkinsx documentation master file, created by sphinx-quickstart on Mon Dec 16 20:16:12 2019.
+.. api4jenkins documentation master file, created by sphinx-quickstart on Mon Dec 16 20:16:12 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Jenkinsx's documentation!
+Welcome to api4jenkins's documentation!
 ====================================

-`Jenkinsx <https://github.com/joelee2012/jenkinsx>`_ is an object oriented `Python <https://www.python.org/>`_ project that provides access to the `Jenkins <https://jenkins.io/>`_ `Remote access API <https://wiki.jenkins.io/display/JENKINS/Remote+access+API>`_ programmatically.
+`api4jenkins <https://github.com/joelee2012/api4jenkins>`_ is an object oriented `Python <https://www.python.org/>`_ project that provides access to the `Jenkins <https://jenkins.io/>`_ `Remote access API <https://wiki.jenkins.io/display/JENKINS/Remote+access+API>`_ programmatically.
 It assiciates/constructs python class/object with Jenkins's items and JSON API.

 ------------------------------